sean-benedict-bernardo/1243-LBYARCH-MCO2/README.md

 ## 1 Comparative Analysis

-The complete output of our program runs can be found in unit_tests.xlsx, which includes the results of both the C and assembly implementations of the Euclidean distance algorithm.
+The complete output of our program runs can be found in `unit_tests.xlsx`, which includes the results of both the C and assembly implementations of the Euclidean distance algorithm.
 The results are compared based on execution time and correctness.

 The summary statistics for the C and assembly implementations are as follows: